ajayajaytp86-maker/co2-linear-regression/README.md

 This project builds a Machine Learning model to predict vehicle CO2 emissions using Linear Regression.

-The objective is to:
+# The objective is to:

-Analyze how engine and fuel-related factors influence emission levels
+1.Analyze how engine and fuel-related factors influence emission levels

-Build a predictive regression model
+2.Build a predictive regression model

-Evaluate model performance using standard metrics
+3.Evaluate model performance using standard metrics

-The project follows a complete machine learning workflow from data preprocessing to model evaluation.
+4.The project follows a complete machine learning workflow from data preprocessing to model evaluation.

 # Dataset
  Dataset Used